-Outside of his academic work, Alex is an American-Canadian ex-pat and regularly contributes to Canadian and international discussions on cyber conflict.
-Alex has more than 10 years of experience working for non-profits in the public education and advocacy sectors as a project manager and analyst.
-Presently, Alex is Vice-President of Emerging Leaders in Canadian Security, a non-profit dedicated to supporting young and new professionals in Canadian security and defence, and works in Ottawa as a research coordinator in defence consulting.
+In addition to his academic work, Alex is an American-Canadian ex-pat and a frequent contributor to Canadian and international discussions on cyber conflict.
+He has more than 10 years of experience working for non-profits in the public education and advocacy sectors as a project manager and analyst.
+Recently, he has worked as a researcher and market analyst in defence consulting and presently works in Ottawa as a policy advisor and consultant.

 As one of Canada’s leading Canadian Armed Forces cyber defence policy researchers, Alex created Canadian Cyber in Context, the first newsletter dedicated to following updates and providing in-depth analysis of Canadian cyber defence.